The Police Reunion Tour: Set list

-† – performed in a different key than original album version

-Other songs played throughout the tour were "Synchronicity II" and "Walking in Your Footsteps" †.
-Other songs played in 2007 were "Truth Hits Everybody" †, "The Bed's Too Big Without You", "Spirits in the Material World" †, "Dead End Job" and "Murder by Numbers".
+Other songs played throughout the tour were "Synchronicity II" and "Walking in Your Footsteps".
+Other songs played in 2007 were "Truth Hits Everybody", "The Bed's Too Big Without You", "Spirits in the Material World", "Dead End Job" and "Murder by Numbers".
 All were replaced by "Bring on the Night" in 2008.

 Jimi Hendrix's "Purple Haze" and Cream's "Sunshine of Your Love" were added for the final concert on 7 August 2008 at Madison Square Garden.